matrix-construct/construct/doc/STYLE.md

 `message` because std::string is common and *what* the string is for is otherwise opaque.
 OTOH, if you have `foo(const options &options, const std::string &message)` one should skip the name for `options &` as it just adds redundant text to the prototype.

+* Consider any code inside a runtime `assert()` statement to **entirely** disappear in optimized builds.
+If some implementations of `assert()` may only elide the boolean check and thus preserve the inner statement and the effects of its execution: this is not standard; we do not rely on this.
+Do not use `assert()` to check return values of statements that need to be executed in optimized builds.

 ### Conventions